Pbolder/Marble-Shooting-RC-Tank/README.md

 <br />
 <img src="images/MSPartsTANK.jpeg" width="30%" alt="Marble shooter parts before assembly"/>
 <img src="images/MarbleShooterTANK.png" width="33%" alt="Marble loaded in the turret firing mechanism"/>

+The turret assembly was built using a PVC pipe barrel, two 24V DC motors, a servo motor for turret rotation, and a linear servo used as a loading mechanism.
+Up to five marbles could be loaded into the PVC barrel, where the linear servo pushed them between two rotating 3D-printed gears wrapped in rubber, to launch the projectiles.

 <p align="center">
 Body:
 <br />
 <br />
 <img src="images/BodyTANK.png" width="80%" alt="Metal RC tank body and drivetrain"/>

+The tank body was created from sheet metal that was cut to shape using a metal bandsaw and assembled using rivets.
+Internal components including the kill switch, turret assembly, and rear LEDs were then mounted inside on top of a clear plastic sheet to help prevent electrical shorts between the electronics and metal chassis.

 <p align="center">
 Electronics: